 Description

-The memorial stands at the centre of Easington Colliery Cemetery, to the south of the Easington Colliery Disaster Memorial.
-It comprises a version of Sir Reginald Blomfield’s Cross of Sacrifice, in pale grey granite.
-The cross, bearing a reversed sword in bronze, rises from an octagonal pedestal.
-That stands on a three-stepped, octagonal, granite base, which is raised on a further two steps of a different material.
+The Easington Colliery War Memorial is located at the center of Easington Colliery Cemetery, south of the Easington Colliery Disaster Memorial.
+It features a version of Sir Reginald Blomfield’s Cross of Sacrifice, made from pale grey granite.
+The cross, which has a reversed sword in bronze, rises from an octagonal pedestal.
+This pedestal is set on a three-stepped, octagonal granite base, which is elevated by an additional two steps made from a different material.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.